- There are 16 islands in the world that are divided between two or more countries.

 The world has an untold number of islands.
 Most of them belong to one country, though there are some that are divided between two or more countries.
-In some cases, the countries that share islands now do so because former colonial powers made border arrangements that carried on when their colonies achieved independence.
+In some cases, the countries that share islands now because former colonial powers made border arrangements that carried on when their colonies achieved independence.
 The island of New Guinea, for example, used to be controlled by different colonial powers, which literally split the island in half.
 The border that they created became the border that now separates two independent countries.
 Sometimes, islands are divided amicably, as was the case with the Isla Grande de Tierra del Fuego.
 Other times, however, dividing islands can lead to conflict.
 The Caribbean island of St. Martin is a case in point.
 In other cases, islands like Nova Zemlya Island/K Island and Kataja are divided between countries purely for geographic reasons.
 There are a total of 16 divided sea islands in the world.

 - New Guinea